 Subscribe for updates and be the first to get more information about this project.
 Simply add your email to the Stay Informed box on this page and click ‘Subscribe'.

-County of Brant Staff aim to maintain a respectful and constructive dialogue with the public through all forms of communication.
-We understand and appreciate that people will have differing opinions and concerns, and welcome all feedback, questions, and comments in a respectful and constructive manner.
+We aim to maintain a respectful and constructive dialogue with the public through all forms of communication.
+We understand and appreciate differing opinions and concerns, and welcome all feedback in a respectful and constructive manner.

 Please ask your question or leave your comment below.
 We will do our best to respond within 3 business days.